deufrai/als/content/en/docs/v0.7/user-guide/first-start/_index.md

 ---

-🎛️ Now start acquisitions with your usual system.
+🎛️ Now start acquiring with your usual system.
 ALS detects and processes each new captured image.

+As an example, we'll be shooting Messier 27 with a ZWO ASI224MC camera : 200 frames, 4 sec. each

 {{< center >}}
 {{< figure src="stacked_01.png"